Devharirolls/NikeServer/README.md

 # NikeServer
-It is the server of Nike App
+It is the server of Nike App (React Native)